elacin/linx/README.markdown

 Links are built from the root up, consisting of literal and variable parts.
 A link can be used both as a function and as an extractor for pattern matching.

-Linx has no dependencies and is cross compiled for 2.10, 2.11 and 2.12
+Linx has no dependencies and is cross compiled for 2.10, 2.11 and 2.12.
+All versions are also available for scala.js

-Latest version is 0.3 and is available from Maven Central as `"com.jteigen" %% "linx" % "0.3"`
+Latest version is 0.4 and is available from Maven Central as `"no.arktekk" %% "linx" % "0.4"`

 	import linx._